Meet Our Music Instructors

 Ron James started playing drums at age 8 and studied percussion throughout school including a full scholarship at the NAU school of music.
 He has been teaching and playing professionally in Arizona for over 25 years in addition to touring Europe, Asia, and the U.S. with all styles of bands.
 Ron brings his experience and education into the drum studio, teaching every style imaginable while never forgetting the basics that helped him get to where he is today.
 He also encourages students to bring in music they want to learn and he will play along with them on bass or guitar to get real experience working with other musicians.
 From Jazz to rock, drum line, classical percussion and more, Mr. James teaches with professionalism while keeping a relaxed atmosphere at AZ Music Pro.

-Specialties: Piano, Voice
+Teaches: Piano, Voice

 Patty Gross started her career as a musician at age 3, singing with her father on the radio.
 She started piano lessons at age 7, and from the ages 13 and 17 she studied under Austrian concert pianist, Margaret Neufeldt.
 Patty continued her education at New England Conservatory where she studied voice, piano and advanced theory.
 Mrs. Gross moved to Flagstaff in 1996 and began involving herself in several music programs and teaching privately.
 She has been with AZ Music Pro for over two years now.
 She loves to mentor the younger (and sometimes the older) people in our community with playing, singing, or performing.